 Health issues such as bloating, vomiting, constant choking, and other gastrointestinal conditions should put you on high alert for the need for a slow dog eating bowl.
 Gulping is the top culprit for such issues, and slowing down your dog’s eating speed is a sure way to eliminate them.

 Another circumstance for which you should buy dog slow feeders is when your dogs compete for food, leaving some unsatisfied.
 As mentioned earlier, competition is common for dogs living in the same space.
-However, some canines may be disadvantaged due to their small size or low eating speed.
-Slow feeding dog bowls can help you save the situation.
+However, some canines may be disadvantaged due to their small size or slow eating speed.
+Slow feed dog bowls can help you save the situation.

-You might opt for slow dog feeders when you want to keep your dog occupied when leaving it at home or doing some activities at home.
+You might opt for a dog slow feeder when you want to keep your dog occupied when leaving him at home or doing some activities at home.
 A dog maze bowl will not only slow down feeding but also offer mental stimulation.
 This way, you can keep your dog away from laziness and boredom.